bitchwhocodes/TweetHeart/README.md

-Tweetlight
+TweetHeart
 ==========
-Tweetlight is a heart shaped light created with Adafruit's NeoPixels that reacts to various events on the Twitter Streaming API.
+TweetHeat is a heart shaped light created with Adafruit's NeoPixels that reacts to various events on the Twitter Streaming API.
 It has a few moving parts.
 1. Hardware : Laser cut box and acrylic to house NeoPixels organized in a heart shape.
 A SparkCore device is used to power the lights, run the animations and capture input from an external source.